Identifying contributors to supply chain outcomes in a multi-echelon setting: a decentralised approach: Conclusion

 \section{Conclusion}

 This work proposes a decentralised contribution estimation method to address the main shortcoming of XAI methods in SC, data privacy.
 We demonstrate the viability of our decentralised approach by comparing it to a centralised SHAP approach in a multi-echelon supply chain setting.
 Our approach achieves similar results while preserving data privacy and furthermore shows a clearer differentiation between pure noise data and information-containing data.
 The main limitation of our approach is, that we do not account for multicollinearity between features in different companies.
-We hypothesise that companies further downstream in the supply chain are more prone to have inflated influence estimations (e.g., the OEM in Fig. \ref{fig:quality}), which is a topic of further research.
 In practice, our method enables companies to efficiently identify the main contributors to a metric of interest.
 They can then collaborate to find a win-win situation in which one actor adjusts their process to improve the metric of interest in return for compensation from the other actor that can be paid out of the gained overall value of the improvement.
 This win-win setting also acts as an incentive for companies to participate in the process.
 Our method can be further leveraged in applications such as federated learning in industry.
 We can use the results of our method to select the main contributors to the metric of interest (e.g., risk prediction) and then only implement the federated learning setup with those selected companies.
 By removing companies with low contributions to the overall outcome, costs for the setup and running of federated learning can be saved.
+A further practical SCM usage in line with recent AI developments are autonomous SCM agents that represent companies.
+Our method can be used to help these agents to determine who to interact with in order to resolve problems such as delivery time fluctuations.
+The key benefit of our method in this setting is the ability to quickly and safely determine the key agents to interact with out of all supply chain participants, drastically reducing the problem size.